buddha216g/Computer-Vision/001-Computer_Vision_Intro.md

 <img src="https://github.com/buddha216g/Computer-Vision/blob/exercises/003-CannyEdgeDetection/gray-exit-ramp.jpg" width="400" height="200" >

 An image is a mathematical function f(x,y) of pixels, so you can peform mathematical functions on it.
 The brightness of each pixel corresponds to the strength of the gradient at that point.
 We find edge pixels by tracing out the pixels that follow the strongest gradients.
 By identifying edges, we can more easily detect objects by their shape.
-The output of applying canny edge detection algorithm shows lane lines along with other edges.
+The output of applying canny edge detection algorithm shows an image full of dots, that represent edges of lane lines as well as other objects.

 <img src="https://github.com/buddha216g/Computer-Vision/blob/exercises/003-CannyEdgeDetection/edges-exit-ramp.jpg" width="400" height="200" >